Read-The-Question/rtq-review/src/pages/md/papers/royal-russell-school--11-plus--maths--9999--sample-paper-1.md

 $\text{Sum of angles in a triangle} = 180 \degree$

-All the angles in an equilateral triangle are equal
+All the angles in an equilateral triangle are equal.

 Let's take an angle $= a$

+As per the question,

 $
 \begin{aligned}